SAP-archive/teched2021-ANA160/exercises/ex2/Projection_Calculatedcolumn_and_Deployment.md

 ![](Images/Projection_Calculatedcolumn_and_Deployment/image24.png)

-35. Click on the final data set 'E_mobility-Teched'
+35. Click on the output data set 'E_mobility-Teched'

 36. From the context click on Data Preview to see the data.